Frequently asked DIY questions

 How will the award be paid?

-We can pay £1,300 in advance (as soon as selection is confirmed), and pay the final £200 on receipt of documentation and short evaluation report.
-The £100 top-up for participant expenses can be paid at any time between June and November, as it is needed.
+We can pay £1,400 in advance (as soon as selection is confirmed), and pay the final £200 on receipt of documentation and short evaluation report.
 All payments require an invoice (to include BACS details for electronic payment).

 For more advice

-For general DIY advice, please email Megan at the Live Art Development Agency.
+For general DIY advice, please email Finn Love (email@example.com) at the Live Art Development Agency.
 Contact details for specific organisational briefs are listed on the Call for Proposals.